rails/sprockets/README.md

 to write CSS assets in Sprockets.

 Sprockets supports both Sass syntaxes.
-For the original whitespace-sensitive syntax, use the extension `.css.sass`.
-For the new SCSS syntax, use the extension `.css.scss`.
+For the original whitespace-sensitive syntax, use the extension `.sass`.
+For the new SCSS syntax, use the extension `.scss`.

 ## Scripting with CoffeeScript ##